damaru2/ntk/readme.md

 [https://arxiv.org/pdf/1902.06720.pdf]: #
 + [Wide Neural Networks of Any Depth Evolve as Linear Models Under Gradient Descent](./papers/1902.06720.pdf)
     + 02/2019
+    + They apparently prove that a finite learning rate is enough for the model to follow NTK dynamics in infinite width limit.
     + Experiments

 ### Infinite limit